funghokyanruby/Project-1-SAT-ACT-Analysis/README.md

 Having carried out outside research, the sudden increment in SAT participation rate in these 2 states is in fact due to the mandatory requirment of the state to take SAT.

-## Mandatory requirement affects SAT participation rate

-#### Mandatory requirement affects SAT participation rate
+### Mandatory requirement affects SAT participation rate

 The relationship between SAT and ACT participation rate is totally competent.
 Most states with participation rates in one test have low participation rate in the other.
 Bascially, in one state with high SAT participation rate, the ACT partipation rate is very low.